 A group of scientists have developed the Resonator, a machine which allows whoever is within range to see beyond normal perceptible reality.
 But when the experiment succeeds, they are immediately attacked by terrible life forms.

-Charming country bumpkin Duane Bradley takes a motel room in New York with no other luggage than a basket.
-In a flash back-series we learn it contains his surgically removed Siamese twin who is not only physically deformed so badly the doctors hesitated to consider him a human, but is also the vindictive drive of their trip, with the purpose to kill off all those he blames.
+Charming country bumpkin Duane Bradley takes a motel room in New York with a basket and a backpack.
+In a flash back-series we learn the basket contains his surgically removed Siamese twin who is not only physically deformed so badly the doctors hesitated to consider him a human, but is also the vindictive drive of their trip, with the purpose to kill off all those he blames.
 But in the reception of one of those doctors, Duane gets his first ever date, with the receptionist, and wants to start a positive life too - when the freak twin escapes, the scene is set for a grim finale.
 Written by

 Since the crew only consisted of three or four people, many of the names in the credits are fictitious.
 See more »